cilebritain/2019DS-project1/README.md

 use huffman code

-to be improved: io speed, stl speed
+~~to be improved: io speed, stl speed~~

+completed:11.1

+good luck in your future endeavor